Published in

 The Procuress Johannes Vermeer

-The Procuress by Johannes Vermeer, Believed to portray the artist on the Extreme Left of the canvas | Source: Via Wikimedia Commons
+The Procuress by Johannes Vermeer, Believed to portray the artist on the extreme left of the canvas | Source: Johannes Vermeer, Public domain, via Wikimedia Commons

-His wife described his death as a note,
+His wife described his death as,

 “…during the ruinous war with France, he not only was unable to sell any of his art but also, to his great detriment, was left sitting with the paintings of other masters that he was dealing in.
 As a result and owing to the great burden of his children having no means of his own, he lapsed into such decay and decadence, which he had so taken to heart that, as if he had fallen into a frenzy, in a day and a half he went from being healthy to being dead.”